Oiled leatherHiking boots

-Cleaning can be done with a wet cloth but using AQUILA is better because not only will it prevent the side effects of chlorine and minerals contained in water, it dissolves dirt and dust which are naturally attracted and tend to stick to this type of leather.
-Cleaning should be done preferably after each use.
-Simply spray and wipe.
+Use AQUILA to safely clean your oiled leather as often as needed.
+Aquila dissolves dirt and dust which are naturally attracted and tend to stick to this type of leather (making dark black smudges).
+Simply spray Aquila and wipe.
 It only takes a few seconds and it goes a long way in preserving your leather.

 Moisturizing or Conditioning

-Moisturizing oiled leather is best done with lanolin base products (often used in the tanning process itself).
+Moisturizing oiled leather is best done with lanolin (often used in the tanning process itself) or Jojoba oil base products.
 GRASSO is our product with the highest lanolin content.
-It deeply, easily and quickly soaks into the leather, moisturizing not only the surface but conditioning throughout the full thickness.
-GRASSO softens leather while restoring its color and its waterproofed qualities.
+Mr Jojo is a vegetable version of GRASSO made with JOJOBA oil instead of Lanolin.
+Both of these products will deeply, easily and quickly soak in, moisturizing not only the surface but conditioning throughout leather's full thickness, softening leather while restoring its color and its waterproofed qualities.

 - Before & After Oiled leather Hiking boots

 Done with URAD and Grasso

 - Before & After Oiled leather Docker shoes